Toronto Investment Fraud Lawyers

 “… the tort of civil fraud has four elements, which must be proven on a balance of probabilities: (1) a false representation by the defendant; (2) some level of knowledge of the falsehood of the representation on the part of the defendant (whether knowledge or recklessness); (3) the false representation caused the plaintiff to act; (4) the plaintiff’s actions resulted in a loss.”

 Hryniak v.
 Mauldin – Access to Justice in a Civil Fraud Case

 Although our firm did not act in that case, one of the lawyers at our firm, who practises in the areas of civil fraud recovery, appeared as co-counsel for the thirteen plaintiffs (one of which was Mauldin) who responded to the appeal to the Supreme Court of Canada in Hryniak v.
 Mauldin, responded below to the appeal in the Ontario Court of Appeal, and who obtained summary judgment in the Ontario Superior Court of Justice, being the judgment which was appealed.

-This case has had such a significant impact, including with respect to the access to justice, that it has, in the course of three years since the decision was released, been cited inmore than 2,100 reported decisions of the courts in Canada including more than 1,300 in Ontario alone.
+This case has had such a significant impact, including with respect to the access to justice, that it has, in the course of seven years since the decision was released, been cited in more than 4,000 reported decisions of the courts in Canada including more than 2,600 in Ontario alone.

 Remedies for Investment Fraud

 “Things gained through unjust fraud are never secure.”
 Sophocles

 We have lawyers experienced in civil fraud recovery actions and in the defence of fraudulent claims.
 Some of our lawyers have been counsel in cases for recovery for innocent victims of investment fraud, acting for employers in employment fraud cases and in cases defending insurers against fraudulent claims made against them.
 One of our lawyers acts for victims of identity theft.